King-Mob/space-tube-app-service/README.md

 7. Use the /connect command, entering the connection code from the other group
 8. Use /send to send messages to the other group

+#### Experimental Web Feature

+You can also use the web interface through discord by using `/send !spacetube link`.
+You will probably want to edit the link, because at the moment, the name comes back as a long string that isn't very friendly.
+Change the name part in the url, it looks like this: https://spacetube.spacetu.be/?linkToken=cRaZyNuMb3R5aNdLeTtErs&name=yourdesiredname

+Change yourdesiredname to the chat nickname you want, and then follow the link.

 ## Self-Hosting Instructions

 You can host space tube yourself!
 It's an app service on matrix, so you'll need a home server, and to connect your instance to other platforms requires some specific things for each one.